 Ever wanted to work in the United States?
-If you complete two semesters of study through our Berkeley Haas Global Access Program (BHGAP) or our Professional Certificates, you may become eligible to work at a U.S. company through an opportunity called Optional Practical Training, more commonly known as OPT.
+If you complete two semesters of study through our Berkeley Haas Global Access Program (BHGAP), you may become eligible to work at a U.S. company through an opportunity called Optional Practical Training, more commonly known as OPT.

 OPT is a type of work authorization available to international students who are on an F-1 visa in order to study in the U.S. This opportunity is often available after you complete your studies (a minimum of 9 months or more) and must be directly related to your academic program.
 It’s designed to put knowledge from your studies to use and for you to experience how a U.S. business operates.
 Although temporary, the 12 months of work experience and salary you gain through OPT is a unique opportunity.
 Especially for students studying in Berkeley, the chance to work in the San Francisco Bay Area and Silicon Valley means learning from leading experts at some of the most innovative companies in the world.

 A friend let me know about a Sales Development Representative position for Google Cloud, and the recruitment agency sent my résumé to Google.
 They called me for an interview and I started.
 They were aware of my OPT visa situation and worked with me to figure it all out.

 What Are the Benefits of OPT?

 - Build a global professional network and meet others in your field